BRIEF HISTORY OF THE LYRIC THEATRE

 1940s-1989 – The Lyric founders ran the theatre for a time as a team.
 The Kelsey family eventually took over the theatre’s management and continued to operate the Lyric as a movie theatre until 1989.

 During the Kelseys’s management, a number of changes were made to the theatre’s original design, most notably a “modernization” in the 1950s.
 At that time, the original corner screen walls on either side of the stage were removed to make way for a new CinemaScope screen, the tapestries along the sidewalls were covered up by gold curtains, and the original lanterns were removed.

 1989 – In 1989, the opening of a new multiplex combined with the changing nature of film distribution and advent of home video forced the theatre to close its doors.

-1994-1995 -In 1994, a group of citizens lead by the Downtown Merchants of Blacksburg banded together to create the Lyric Council, which was determined to reopen the Lyric and return it to its former glory.
-In return for raising the over $600,000 required to renovate the theatre and hosting regular programs, the Blacksburg Realty Property Partnership, then the property owners, granted the Lyric a 30-year rent-free lease.
+1994-97- A group of citizens lead by the Downtown Merchants of Blacksburg (now Downtown Blacksburg, Inc.) banded together to create the Lyric Council, which was determined to reopen the Lyric and return it to its former glory.
+In return for raising the funds required to renovate the theatre and hosting regular programs, the Blacksburg Realty Property Partnership, then the property owners, granted the Lyric a 30-year rent-free lease.
 1996-In February 1996, the Lyric was reopened for the first time in eight years.
 The theater was operated as a partially renovated space for two years while money was being raised for the full-scale renovations.

-1998-99-Finally, in October of 1998, the renovated theatre was opened to the public with regular programs.
-The Lyric celebrated its second Grand Opening on Saturday, April 17, 1999.
-You can view a copy of Souvenir Program from that event.
+1998-1999- The theatre closed for seven and a half months to allow renovations to be completed.
+Finally, in October of 1998, the renovated theatre was opened to the public with regular programs.
+The Lyric celebrated its second grand opening in 1999.

 MORE HISTORY AND INFORMATION